ServiceNow's Options: A Look at What the Big Money is Thinking - ServiceNow (NYSE:NOW)

 ServiceNow Inc provides software solutions to structure and automate various business processes via a SaaS delivery model.
 The company primarily focuses on the IT function for enterprise customers.
 ServiceNow began with IT service management, expanded within the IT function, and more recently directed its workflow automation logic to functional areas beyond IT, notably customer service, HR service delivery, and security operations.
 ServiceNow also offers an application development platform as a service.

-In the last month, 2 experts released ratings on this stock with an average target price of $1162.5.
+Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $1162.5.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Morgan Stanley upgraded its action to Overweight with a price target of $1250. * An analyst from UBS persists with their Buy rating on ServiceNow, maintaining a target price of $1075.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * An analyst from Morgan Stanley has elevated its stance to Overweight, setting a new price target at $1250. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on ServiceNow with a target price of $1075.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for ServiceNow with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.